shakir85/gitlab/README.md

 # gl
 This is my crappy CLI tool for working with Gitlab runners.
-It only provides basic list, create, and delete ops.
-My goal of this project is to teach myself the [Python Click library](https://click.palletsprojects.com/en/8.1.x/).
-This is not an actively maintained project, and you should always use the official Gitlab CLI tool.
-But if you're curious of how to use this tool, then this is how:
+It only provides a basic: list, create, and delete ops.
+I created this project mainly to teach myself the [Python Click library](https://click.palletsprojects.com/en/8.1.x/).
+This is not an actively maintained project.
+I may add more stuff to it but this project is really just for fun.
+You should always use the official Gitlab CLI.
+But if you're curious about how to use this tool, then this is how:

 Clone the repo then run
 ```sh